avaneev/prvhash/README.md

 length affects the size of this "space of sub-sequences", permitting the function to produce quality hashes for any required hash length.
-Statistically, these "jumps" are very close to random repositioning within PRNG period, with adjusting of even 1 bit of `lcg` equating to 1/3 PRNG period random jump on average.
+Statistically, these "jumps" are very close to random repositioning within PRNG period: adjusting of even 1 bit of `lcg` equates, on average, to 1/3 PRNG period random jump.
+The actual performace is a lot more complicated as this PRNG system is able to converge into unrelated random number sequences of varying length, so the "jump" changes both the position and "index" of such sequence.

 How does it work?
 First of all, this PRNG system, represented by the core hash function, does not work with numbers in a common sense: it works with [entropy](https://en.wikipedia.org/wiki/Entropy_(information_theory)),